-Your captain's chairs have the flip-up position for greater visibility and maneuverability while docking.
+Your captain's chair has a flip-up bolster position for greater visibility and maneuverability while docking.
 You can sit on the raised cushion or stand in front of the cushion.

 Standing while driving your boat should only be done while maneuvering at an idle by an experienced driver.